The ghosts of forgotten things: A study on size after forgetting: Preliminaries

 \subsection{Resolution}

 Resolution is a syntactic derivation mechanism that produces a new clause that is a consequence of two clauses: $c_1 \vee l, c_2 \vee \neg l \vdash c_1 \vee c_2$.
+The result is implicitely removed repetitions.
 Sometimes $\vdash_R$ is used in place of $\vdash$ to emphasize the use of resolution as the syntactic derivation rule.
 This is unnecessary in this article since no other derivation rule is ever mentioned.

-Unless noted otherwise, tautologies are excluded.
+Unless noted otherwise, tautologic clauses are excluded.
 Writing {} $c_1 \vee a, c_2 \vee \neg a \vdash c_1 \vee c_2$ implicitly assumes that none of the three clauses is a tautology unless explicitly stated.
-Two clauses that would resolve in a tautology are considered not to resolve; this is not a limitation since resolution derivations containing tautologies can be simplified by removing them along with the clauses generating them.
-Tautologies are forbidden in formulae, which is not a limitation either since tautologies are always satisfied.
+Two clauses that would resolve in a tautology are considered not to resolve, which is not a limitation~\cite{love-14}.
+Tautologic clauses are forbidden in formulae, which is not a limitation either since tautologies are always satisfied.
 This assumption has normally little importance, but is crucial to superredundancy, a concept defined in the next section.

-\begin{lemma} A clause that is the result of resolving two clauses does not contain the resolving variable and is different from both of them if none of them is a tautology.